nielsgl/slidepay-ruby-sdk/README.md

 A request to SlidePay is considered authenticated if either an api_key or token are present in the request.
 Information about how those are sent, and how they are obtained, can be found on [the authentication page of the api documentation](https://getcube.atlassian.net/wiki/display/CDP/Making+your+first+API+call%3A+authentication).

-Both the api_key and token can be set in an global, instance, and request context.
+Both the api_key and token can be set in a global, instance, and request context.
 The order of precedence goes from most to least specific, and tokens are of greater significance than api_keys.
-This means that an api_key provided to an instance of an ApiResource would be used over a global token, but would be ignored in the face of a token set on that same object, or either provided to a single request method.
+This means that an api_key provided to an instance of an ApiResource would be used over a global token, but would be ignored in the face of a token set on that same object, and would yield to either provided to a single request method.

 Either of these fields can be set globally by assigning ```SlidePay.token``` or ```SlidePay.api_key```: